kilbouri/svelte-resume/README.md

 >
 > **Resume**: from French *résumé*, "a summary, summing up, recapitulation"

-Resume for Jeremie Bornais, created in Svelte.
+Resume for Isaac Kilbourne, created in Svelte.

 ## Get started